Skip to main content

 Behavioural signals that matter

 • File entropy spike: legitimate applications writing to disk produce low-entropy output.
 Encrypted data is near-maximum entropy (≥7.8 bits/byte).
-A process writing >50 high-entropy files in <2 seconds is anomalous.
+A process writing many high-entropy files in a brief burst is anomalous.

-• Shadow copy deletion: 89% of ransomware strains delete VSS snapshots via vssadmin.exe or WMI.
+• Shadow copy deletion: a large share of ransomware strains delete VSS snapshots via vssadmin.exe or WMI.
 This is now a near-deterministic pre-cursor.

 • Abnormal handle acquisition rate: enumerating thousands of file handles in a burst is measurable at the kernel level without needing file content inspection.